NeelBhatt/Docs-1/aspnet/aspnetcore/tutorials/first-mvc-app/adding-model.md

   ### Test the app

+> [!NOTE]
-Note: If your browser is unable to connect to the movie app you might need to wait for IIS Express to load the app.
+> If your browser is unable to connect to the movie app you might need to wait for IIS Express to load the app.
 It can sometimes take up to 30 seconds to build the app and have it ready to respond to requests.

 * Run the app and tap the **Mvc Movie** link